duckdb-faiss-ext/duckdb-faiss-ext/README.md

 ### Possible values for index type

 The index type is passed directly into `index_factory`.
-For documentation on what possible inputs are, the following wiki pages are usefull:
+Refer to the following wiki pages for the value of this parameter:

 https://github.com/facebookresearch/faiss/wiki/The-index-factory